 - You may not double up one day to make up for a missed day.
 It’s 100 days.
 Not 100 times.

 - Overnight field trips /family vacations: Students going on overnight field trips may use 1 pass to cover the entire trip, provided they practice the day they leave and the day they return if possible.
 The violin should go on family trips when at all possible.
-Please talk to your strings instructor if your child has a special circumstance that requires an exception to this rule.
+Please speak with your strings instructor if your child has a special circumstance that requires an exception to this rule.

 - Class/Lesson counts.
 You should, of course, practice again at home anyway.

 - Students who successfully complete 100 days may order the official 100 Days t-shirt, and are invited to perform in our 100 Days Concert.